LOWER BACK PAIN

 Pelvic torsion means that one side of the hip is more rotated than the other.
 It can either be rotated forwards or backwards in relation to each other.
 Symptoms include low back pain that is localised, buttock pain on one side, back pain that shoots into the ankle or the foot, a more exaggerated spinal curve (scoliosis).

-DECREASED MOBILITY AND MUSCLE WEAKNESS
+DECREASED MOBILITY & MUSCLE WEAKNESS

 Poor posture places strains on all elements of the body — the joints, muscles, and ligaments.
 Pregnancy changes posture and can lead to lower back pain as well as loosing less mobility as we age.
 Weight gain and lifestyle factors can also influence muscles and joint weakness.